 The second thought I want to bring up is the idea that sex must be intercourse.
 With low testosterone/low libido, it can be very difficult for men to obtain a reliable erection.
 In this case, sexual activity needs to shift from a procreative style intercourse to playful, engaging, and pleasure-focused fun.
 I often tell my patients that the drive to have intercourse can often get in the way of spontaneity and connecting sexual activity.
 For example, I suggest guys break out the coconut oil and cover their partner head to toe in it and just start playing with each other’s bodies.
 Most couples are not trying to conceive during sex, so, while intercourse is always on the menu, perhaps it should be optional and not the primary focus.
 Erotic massage, sex games, intimate touch, manual stimulation, all these options can be very satisfying if we let go of our cultural beliefs of what sex must be.

 So, how do we arouse a man with low testosterone?
 The answer is, we don’t.
 The most helpful goal is probably not arousal.
 The more helpful goal might be feeling connected, bonded, validated, approved, loved, understood, and appreciated.
 Arousal is wonderful, but it’s not necessary to fulfill these goals.
 Many couples will benefit from speaking with a therapist or sex educator/counselor to help navigate this transition to a broader understanding of sexual activity.
-While healthcare professionals focus on creating optimal testosterone levels and eventually higher libido, it is important to stay focused on the important goals that sustain a relationship.
+While healthcare professionals focus on creating optimal testosterone levels and eventually higher libido, it is important to also stay focused on the core goals that sustain a relationship.

 If you are experiencing symptoms of Low T, please contact us to schedule a free phone consultation.
 Our team of sexual health experts can help.